Understand how we assess your application and the process involved after you've submitted your proposal.

 It's important that you respond to any request or advise of any delay or difficulty in responding to the items raised.
 If we don't receive a response, it may lead to an unfavourable decision.

-Once your application has been assessed and determined, you'll be issued with a formal notice of determination advising whether your development application has been approved (Development Consent) or refused (Development Refusal).
+Once your application has been assessed and determined, you'll be issued with a formal "Notice of Determination" advising whether your development application has been approved (Development Consent) or refused (Development Refusal).

 Notices of determined development are published in The Border Mail on a Wednesday or can be viewed through our DA Tracker.

 Your Development Consent will generally be subject and include conditions intended to protect the environment, community and neighbours.
 These conditions may require you to obtain further approvals or certificates before you can physically commence construction.
-A Construction Certificate will be required for any development involving physical works or structures.

 As a legal document it's important to read, understand and abide by all the conditions of your consent.